vios-s/cardiac_dataset_trasformer/README.md

 # Cardiac dataset transformer
 Several medical datasets comprise data in DICOM format.
 Although this format includes a lot of valuable information (data + metadata in the header), it cannot be easily exploited with traditional image-based dataloaders (e.g. torchvision).
 Most of existing custom dataloaders load the DICOM data directly as tensors, even if we do not need all the information included in the "nii" file (e.g. all slices of an MRI), **overloading memory** and introducing **extra overhead** during training a DNN.
 In this repo, we propose dataset transformers that enable an image-based dataset generation from cardiac DICOM data.
 The generated datasets are ready-to-use with any generic image dataloader.
+The transformers are built for [PyTorch](https://pytorch.org/) and [PyTorch-Lightning](https://pytorch-lightning.readthedocs.io/en/latest/), however as the core processing is pure Python, they can be easily adapted for any DL framework.

 ## Prerequisites